fast-aircraft-design/FAST-OAD/README.md

 > impact on PythonAPI).
 See [this issue](https://github.com/fast-aircraft-design/FAST-OAD/issues/425)
 > for details and fix.

+Can’t find the models you need for your project?
+No problem, you can code them yourself!
 Detailed explanation on the plugin system and how to transform custom modules in a plugin can be found in [in the documentation](https://fast-oad.readthedocs.io/en/stable/documentation/custom_modules/add_plugin.html).
-A [GitHub template](https://github.com/fast-aircraft-design/FAST-OAD_plugin_template) is also available.
+A [GitHub template](https://github.com/fast-aircraft-design/FAST-OAD_plugin_template) with all the information you need to start developing your own FAST-OAD models is also available.

 ⏩ Want to try quickly?
 ----------------------